Services

 Breast reconstruction as a whole, from initial surgery through final refinement, typically spans multiple stages over one to two years, sometimes longer depending on treatment history, the need for radiation, and individual healing.

 Most patients undergo a primary procedure followed by one or more refinement procedures over time.
+These follow up procedures often have minimal recovery periods, and can be spaced out over time, depending on a patient's lifestyle.
 We discuss the full anticipated journey with every patient during consultation so there are no surprises.

 Yes.
 The Women's Health and Cancer Rights Act (WHCRA) of 1998 is a federal law that requires any group or individual health plan covering mastectomy to also cover: